Optomechanical quantum entanglement mediated by acoustic phonon fields

-To determine whether the system is entangled, we utilize the logarithmic negativity \cite{vidal2002computable}: $E_N(\rho) \equiv \log_2(||\rho^{\Gamma_l}||)$ as our entanglement measure, where $\rho^{\Gamma_l}$ is the partial transpose of $\rho$ with respect to the left subsystem and $|| \cdot ||$ denotes the trace norm.
-A positive value of $E_N$ implies the presence of entanglement in our (two-level) bipartite system.
+To determine whether the system is entangled, we utilize the logarithmic negativity $E_N(\rho)$ \cite{vidal2002computable} as our entanglement measure.

-With the full time evolution of the system density matrix given by Eq.~(\ref{LCdensity}) and the calculated time dependent terms $p_1(t)$, $p_2(t)$, $d_1(t)$, and $d_2(t)$, we obtain the logarithmic negativity $E_N$ as a function of the dimensionless time $\tau=\omega_1 t$ shown in Fig.~\ref{figENzero}.
-It can be seen from Fig.~\ref{figENzero} that the entanglement dynamics is sensitive to the value of the numerical constant $\lambda$, with several features in the time dependence noted as follows: (1) For the parameters considered here, the entanglement can only build up some time later than $t =\Delta t$ (corresponding to $\tau = \sigma$), the time required for phonons to travel the separation distance $D$ between the subsystems.
-Such a result means that entangled states can only be generated when the two subsystems are `timelike' with respect to the phonon speed $v_{ph}$, which is the combined consequence of causality and the effect of zero temperature dephasing; although the environment induced phase term $p_2(t)$ starts to build up immediately after $t = \Delta t$ (Fig. \ref{figp2}), some additional time may be required in order to overcome the dephasing in order for entanglement to develop between the two subsystems.
-In particular, entanglement would otherwise immediately build up after $t =\Delta t$ in the artificial situation where the dephasing is suppressed [i.e., $d_1(t) = d_2(t) =0$].
+With the full time evolution of the system density matrix given by Eq.~(\ref{LCdensity}) and the calculated time dependent terms, we obtain the logarithmic negativity $E_N$ as a function of the dimensionless time $\tau=\omega_1 t$ shown in Fig.~\ref{figENzero}; it can be seen that the entanglement dynamics is sensitive to the value of the numerical constant $\lambda$, with several features in the time dependence noted as follows: (1) For the parameters considered here, the entanglement can only build up some time later than $t =\Delta t$ (corresponding to $\tau = \sigma$) in the `timelike' regime with respect to the phonon speed $v_{ph}$; this is a combined consequence of causality and the effect of zero temperature dephasing; although the environment induced phase term $p_2(t)$ starts to build up immediately after $t = \Delta t$, some additional time may be required in order to overcome the dephasing for entanglement to develop between the two subsystems.
 (2) $E_N$ is a local maximum at $\tau = 2 j \pi, ~j = 1,2,3,\dots$, corresponding to when both $d_1(t)$ and $d_2(t)$ vanish exactly, as noted previously.
-Furthermore, depending on the value of the numerical constant $\lambda$, $E_N$ can reach its upper bound value $1$ for the two-level bipartite system, signaling a maximally entangled system state.
+Furthermore, depending on the value of the numerical constant $\lambda$, $E_N$ can get close to its upper bound value $=1$ for the two-level bipartite system, signaling a maximally entangled system state.
 (3) With the periodic vanishing of the dephasing terms, the maximally entangled state can always be generated regardless of the separation distance between the LC circuits; a larger separation distance only results in a longer time for the entanglement to build up.